jibeproject/networkMelbourne/README.md

 |LTS_isec_imped      | Impedance attributable to LTS for the intersection at the end of the link, in metres |
 |LTS_total_imped     | The sum of LTS_link_imped_fwd and LTS_isec_imped_fwd     |

+# documentation
+See ```network modelling methods.pdf``` for a description of the method for creating the Melbourne network, which includes the steps implemented in this repository, as well as other steps (and details of the repositories where their code is located) as described in that document.